burakgormek/atomic-variants/README.md

 These projects were the main inspiration for Atomic Variants.
 They’re both mature, well-tested, and excellent libraries that have greatly influenced this project.

-Atomic Variants was created as an alternative that supports responsive variants.
+This library was created as an alternative that supports responsive variants.
 For **Tailwind** v4, the only way to implement responsive variants is through a custom plugin.
-PR wasn’t ideal because the existing libraries are already quite complex and difficult to maintain, so **Atomic Variants** was developed as a separate experiment.
+PR wasn’t ideal because the existing libraries are already quite complex and difficult to maintain, so it was developed as a separate experiment.

 ## License

-Atomic Variants library is licensed under [The MIT License](LICENSE).
+This library is licensed under [The MIT License](LICENSE).